 This panel explores you can make money as an artist aside from the traditional route of selling records.
-Data Transmission editor in chief Grahame Farmer chats to the panelists & discusses all the avenues of making money as an artist.
-It include subjects such as Events, Sync, Live Streams, Merchandise, Education and more.
+Data Transmission editor in chief Grahame Farmer chats to Mark Radford (Audio Rehab label & events), Anna Russell (Artist Manager) to discuss all the avenues of making money as an artist.
+We will include subjects such as Events, Sync, Live Streams, Merchandise, Education and more.

 Moderator: Grahame Farmer (Data Transmission)

 10.30am: Keep Hush presents Beyond Bandcamp: how can the industry better support artists?